Simmons University logo

 Key Highlights

-• Features a unique model: women-focused undergraduate programs alongside co-educational graduate studies.
+• Unique educational model: women-focused undergraduate programs with co-educational graduate studies.

-• Pioneered the world's first MBA program designed specifically for women.
+• Home to the world's first MBA program originally designed specifically for women.

 • Manages an endowment of $253.6 million (2025).